Skip to main content

 Baseline correction

-• To use the algorithm polynomial, you may define a degree and then click apply.
+• For the polynomial algorithm, define a degree and click Apply.

 The different processing steps are explained in the following sections: